woa-msmnile/NabuNanosicFilter/README.md

 The HID description Nanosic reported to the OS has issue and will cause bsod on Windows >= 22621.
 This filter only replaced a Usage in the report from 'Touch Pad' to 'Touch Screen' and the bsod gone.

+## Caution
+  - Map220v has release new drivers, which means the keyboard will work out of box, and you do not need to install this driver manually.
+  - Map220v's Nabu's Driver [releases](https://github.com/map220v/MiPad5-Drivers/releases/)
 ## How to install
   1. Merge the `Disable.reg` in windows after booting with a uefi that don't have keyboard support.
   2. Reboot with a uefi that has keyboard support.